Vurv78/WebAudio/STEAM_README.txt

 [/tr]
 [tr]
 	[td]wa_enable[/td]
-	[td]Allows you to disable WebAudio server-wide or clientside depending on whether it is executed in the client or server console [/td]
+	[td]Shared convar that allows you to disable WebAudio for the server or yourself depending on whether it is executed in the client or server console[/td]
 [/tr]
 [tr]
 	[td]wa_admin_only[/td]
 	[td]Serverside convar that allows you to set WebAudio E2 access to only Admins or Only Super Admins.
-(0 for Everyone, 1 for Admins, 2 for Super Admins). [/td]
+(0 for Everyone, 1 for Admins, 2 for Super Admins).[/td]
 [/tr]
 [tr]
 	[td]wa_volume_max[/td]
+	[td]
-	[td]Serverside convar that allows you to set the maximum volume a WebAudio stream can play at.
-100 is 100%, 50 is 50%, etc. Helps to prevent nasty earrape music being played too loudly [/td]
+		Serverside convar that allows you to set the maximum volume a WebAudio stream can play at.
+		100 is 100%, 50 is 50% and so on.
+		Helps to prevent nasty earrape music being played too loudly [/td]
 [/tr]
 [tr]
 	[td]wa_stream_max[/td]
-	[td]Serverside convar that allows you to set the maximum volume a WebAudio streams a player can own at once. [/td] [/tr]
+	[td]Serverside convar that allows you to set the max amount of streams a player can have at once[/td] [/tr]
 [/table]